thiagoa/twitter_widget/README.md

 Please be sure to configure these buildpacks in the same sequence presented here in both staging and production, or else the deploy will not work.
+## Running locally
+1. start a redis-server
+2. start the app with `foreman start`
+3. visit localhost:3000